 California’s largest sectors are trade, financial services, education, health, transportation, and manufacturing.
 Familiarize yourself with opportunities available in different cities ahead of time, and decide what kind of employment options are best for you.

 Start your research early and learn about your new home.
-For example, San Diego is known for being one of the country’s best cities to launch a startup business while San Francisco’s Financial District has earned its nickname as the “Wall Street of the West.”
+For example, San Diego is one of the country’s best cities to launch a startup business, while San Francisco’s Financial District has earned its nickname as the “Wall Street of the West.”

 Nice weather is definitely not hard to get used to!
 But before you assume that all of California is sunny and warm year-round, you should get to know your new state better.

 California is a big state and weather varies significantly based on location.
 If you don’t already have your heart set on a specific destination, you may want to use this breakdown to help you make your decision.
 Also, get familiar with an area or a new route before having to navigate it in the dense fog.